SundownSupper/nano-tetra-dependencies/README.md

 Quick solution for installing dependencies on the Wifi-Pineapple Nano / Tetra

-Must be using the latest firmware version 2.7 or else none of the package lists wioll be updated
+Must be using the latest firmware version 2.7 or else none of the package lists will be updated

 The PMKID and Besside-ng modules were extras that i added on